-The unique behavior of NFT has helped it score itself many use cases.
+The unique behavior of NFT has helped it score itself in many use cases.
 NFTs are an ideal way to represent physical assets digitally.
 These NFTs are based on blockchains; they can eradicate brokers and mediators while exchanging.
 They can cut out the mediators, simplify transactions, and create new markets.
 The current market for NFTs is collectible artworks, sports cards, and rare assets.
-Twitter's Jack Dorsey recently shared a link to a tokenized version of his first tweet, in which he said, "just setting up my twttr."
+Twitter’s Jack Dorsey recently shared a link to a tokenized version of his first tweet, in which he said, “just setting up my twttr.”
 The auction for the NFT version of the first-ever tweet has already reached $2.5 million.

 What makes NFTs different?